NicholasDaviesNZ/raspi_multispectral_camera/README.md

 If you need to edit it will be sudo nano /etc/...

-If you are using the upward facing cameras as well, you can use the same steps as above for them too, just with --- check the ip addresses in the code ---
+If you are using the upward facing cameras as well, you can use the same steps as above for them too, in the end the ip addresses should look like: pi_zero_1_api_url = "http://10.0.1.11:5000/capture" # vis image capture pi_zero_2_api_url = "http://10.0.1.12:5000/capture" # noir image capture pi_zero_3_api_url = "http://10.0.1.13:5000/capture" # vis upfacing pi_zero_4_api_url = "http://10.0.1.14:5000/capture" # noir upfacing

 Now we are ready to boot, plug the pi zeros into the central/otg micro port, and into the usb3 ports on the pi 4 and plug it in.
 Go have a coffee, all of them need to do a bunch or initalisation and it take 5 min or so so if its not working give it a while to finish installing the os's.